. ThiGrant Findley of Findley Roofing and Building compares using modified bitumen felt and EPDM rubber membrane on your flat roofing projects.

 - Price – as the old saying goes, you get what you pay for – and I firmly believe this.
 EPDM’s price per square meter is more than double that of felt, but it actually more than triples the life expectancy.
 So, if you’re looking long-term for a client living in their forever home, paying more for an EPDM roof that may never need to be replaced again should be a no brainer.
 Essentially, if you buy cheap, you get cheap.

 - Installation – one of the major concerns with felt roofing is the torch-on application and use of a naked flame.
-Most commercial workplaces have banned the use of a gas torch on site, because it constitutes the largest danger to workers, with many examples of major fires breaking out every year.
-EPDM’s heat- and flame-free installation is safer, easier to install, and is usually fully stuck down using a recommended water-based adhesive.
-Mineral felt can be purchased 1m wide by up to 10m in length, so on wider projects there will be the requirement for lots of joins and seams.
-EPDM, depending on the manufacturer, can be fitted bespoke to the size of your roof space and some manufacturers make their product up to 20 metres in width by 20 metres in length.
+Most commercial workplaces have banned the use of a gas torch on site.
+This is because it constitutes the largest danger to workers, with many examples of major fires breaking out every year.
+EPDM’s heat- and flame-free installation is safer, easier to install.
+It is usually fully stuck down using a recommended water-based adhesive.
+Mineral felt can be purchased 1m wide by up to 10m in length.
+This means on wider projects there will be the requirement for lots of joins and seams.
+EPDM, depending on the manufacturer, can be fitted bespoke to the size of your roof space.
+Some manufacturers make their product up to 20 metres in width by 20 metres in length.
 This covers larger roofs in one piece without the need for any joins, seams or nails – and nearly all flat roof failings come through the joins.
 EPDM is regarded as one of the easiest and safest systems to install.

-- Durability – There is no comparison between the two systems when it comes to how durable they both roof coverings are.
-The only similarity is that they are both there because of their water-proofing properties.
+- Durability – There is no comparison between the two, bitumen felt vs. EPDM systems, when it comes to how durable both roof coverings are.
+The only similarity is that they are both there because of their waterproofing properties.

 Rubber is extremely resistant to all types of weathering, which is why it’s now being installed in all different climates across the globe.
 Plus, rubber is not affected and does not deteriorate when exposed to UV rays.
 It is extremely flexible, and will stretch up to 200% of its natural size.
 Unless you plan to really go to town on the rubber with a chainsaw, then the membrane will not pierce, tear or split!
 For extra strength and longevity, classic bond now sell a fleece back rubber membrane.
 Foot traffic is not a cause for concern with EPDM, which requires little to no maintenance whatsoever.

 Felt, when exposed to certain criteria, will deteriorate in quality over time and demands regular maintenance.
-Roof spaces with constant foot traffic will see the crushed mineral protective layer wear and, should the bitumen base below be exposed to the sun’s UV rays, it will crack and split.
+Roof spaces with constant foot traffic will see the crushed mineral protective layer wear.
+Should the bitumen base below be exposed to the sun’s UV rays, it will crack and split.
 Felt has no flexibility and will tear if pierced by sharp objects.
 The installation process is more difficult and more prone to human error.
 Felt deteriorates quicker in extreme low and extreme high temperatures.

-- Aesthetics – Felt roofing is generally grey, but can be installed in different colours and tends to look slightly old fashioned, as well as dull.
-EPDM rubber certainly has a more modern aesthetic to it, and is much smoother and flush when installed correctly, without the unsightly seams and joins you see in a felt roof.
+- Aesthetics – Felt roofing is generally grey.
+It can be installed in different colours and tends to look slightly old fashioned, as well as dull.
+When compared to bitumen felt, EPDM rubber certainly has a more modern aesthetic to it.
+It is much smoother and flush when installed correctly, without the unsightly seams and joins you see in a felt roof.
 Aluminium powder-coated drips and edges attain a smart fascia-like finish.
-Rubber is a dark matt black colour, and if it’s appearance that is the deciding factor, then EPDM will win hands down.
+Rubber is a dark matt black colour.
+If it’s appearance that is the deciding factor, then EPDM will win hands down.